acceleratedscience/open-ad-toolkit/README.md

 For IBM BAM simply used your supplied API key if you have BAM access

 ### Run BAM LLM
-run `tell me` to be prompted for your OpenAI API credentials
+run `tell me` to be prompted for your BAM API credentials
 ```
 >> set llm bam
 >> tell me <enter prompt>